Timing Matters! The Rhythm of Life

 Nature's Timing - Our Circadian Body Clocks

 Virtually every organ, cell, and gene in our body has its own daily Circadian Clock - about(circa) a day (diem).
-These thousands of body clocks are programmed to initiate specific processes in specific sequences for...
+These thousands of body clocks are programmed to initiate and coordinate daily processes in specific sequences for...

 When to ramp up or down.